You can find some examples here and in our annual report .

 Covestro has operated the CAT Catalytic Center together with RWTH Aachen since 2008.
 This aims at launching sustainable projects in which new types of catalysts play an essential role.
 Cardyon technology, which uses the waste gas CO2 as a raw material in the manufacture of high-quality plastic for the first time, was a result of this collaboration.
 In various other projects, Covestro experts are carrying out research with the scientists from CAT as to how even more CO2 can be incorporated into more products.

 In Taiwan, Covestro is involved in the field of early learning with its MagicMaterial initiative targeting early scientific education for children.
-Using experiments and games suitable for children, around 200 schoolchildren from the Taichung Special Education School for the Deaf in Taipei and the National University of Tainan’s Affiliated Hearing Impaired School gained insight into the world of science.
+Using experiments and games suitable for children, around 200 schoolchildren from the Taichung Special Education School, Taipei School For The Hearing Impaired and the National University of Tainan’s Affiliated Hearing Impaired School gained insight into the world of science.

 Covestro Science Lab